-The grades for Bread Wheat are Grade 1, Grade 2, Grade 3, Grade 4 and Utility grade.
+The grades for Bread Wheat are Super Grade, Grade 1, Grade 2 and Grade 3.

 No grades are determined for Class Other Wheat.

 2. CULTIVARS AS BIOLOGICAL STANDARDS

 The effect of the climate, rainfall, environmental interaction, cultivation practices and other factors on wheat quality makes the use of fixed criteria or norms for release purposes impractical.